scds/text-analysis-1/ocr-correction.md

 Much like punctuation, whitespaces in front of or behind a word will prevent it from being grouped with other instances of the same word in OpenRefine.
 Although there are ways to normalize the data in OpenRefine through the "Cluster and Edit" function, we can easily remove them using the "Remove leading and trailing whitespaces" function.

+**To remove whitespaces**, open the "Tokens" column menu from the previous step and select Edit cells → Commons transforms → Trim leading and trailing whitespace.
+Once you have done so, OpenRefine will report how many cells were transformed.

+\[screenshot]

-It is possible that no rows will be affected by removing leading and trailing whitespaces.
+It is possible that no rows will be affected by removing leading and trailing whitespaces, unless additional spaces erroneously appear in the text (i.e. two spaces where there ought to be one).
+It is nonetheless good practice to ensure that we are indeed comparing like with like!

 Optionally, you may also wish to remove blank rows in the dataset.
 Blank rows are not relevant to our error correction tasks in OpenRefine and, as OpenRefine does have a ceiling on the number of rows it can work with, you may wish to delete.
+On the other hand, if you want to preserve the formatting in your output - that is, preserve the line breaks in the document you export - then you can leave them in.

+**To remove blank rows**, go to Edit cells → Facet → Customized facets → Facet by blank (null or empty string).
+\[screenshot]

+From the facet that is created, include “True” which temporarily exclude any cells that are not blank.
+Star any of the rows that remain (they will all be blank cells).
+\[screenshot]

+Here, instead of the "Tokens" column, we will use the menu in the "All" column to the left of it: All → Edit rows → Remove matching rows.
+It will remove all of the rows that match; that is, all of the blank rows.
+\[screenshot]

 ### STRATEGY: Find-and-Replace